YKiselev/binary-format/README.md

         Item result = media.getObject(Item.class);
 ```

-Of course in real life implementors of `UserTypeOutput` and `UserTypeInput` will be much complex, perhaps including some registries of user-type serializers/de-serializers.
+Of course in real life implementors of `UserTypeOutput` and `UserTypeInput` will be much more complex, perhaps including some registries of user-type serializers/de-serializers.

 ## Motivation